srghosh56/RSQKit-copy/pages/your_tasks/local_gitlab_ci_infra_for_github_projectV4.md

 #### CI Status Integration

 - Configure bidirectional status reporting: Implement a system that sends GitLab pipeline status back to GitHub using commit hashes for identification.
 Use [GitHub's commit status API](https://docs.github.com/en/rest/commits/statuses) to report build statuses from external CI systems and [GitLab CI/CD pipeline events](https://docs.gitlab.com/ee/user/project/integrations/webhook_events.html#pipeline-events).
 See also [GitLab's GitHub integration guide](https://docs.gitlab.com/ci/ci_cd_for_external_repos/github_integration/) for comprehensive setup instructions.
 This ensures pull request status checks are properly updated regardless of the execution platform.
+Use consistent naming patterns for external status checks, such as "gitlab-ci/pipeline-name" or "gitlab-ci/job-name", to avoid conflicts with other CI systems and maintain clear identification of status sources.

 - Set up detailed status descriptions: Provide clear, descriptive status messages that indicate the testing platform, job types, and specific failure reasons to help developers understand CI results.